odhran-kainos/blog/post/13 - From first principles: Why I bet on Scala.js.md

 **These are all real, meaningful, orders-of-magnitude improvements to every metric under the sun**: >10x faster, >10x smaller code, >10x quicker development cycle, >100x more libraries, >1000x more users.
-If you are a developer who is considering using Scala.js to do Serious Business™, these are statisticss that matter and matter a lot.
+If you are a developer who is considering using Scala.js to do Serious Business™, these are statistics that matter and matter a lot.
 Aug 2016 Scala.js is a far better tool than Sep 2013 Scala.js is, in every way possible.